 1) Help!
 My Monstera Leaves are Turning Yellow

-Leaf discoloration is one of the most common monstera problems, but there are some simple things you can do to prevent this from happening.
+Leaf discoloration is one of the most common monstera problems, but you can do some simple things to prevent this from happening.

 Another reason could be that it is too close to a heating vent or ac vent.
-The rapid change in temperatures will dry out or just be too cold or hot for your Montera.
+The rapid change in temperatures will dry out or be too cold or hot for your Monstera.

-You will want to cut off the yellow leaves at the base of the stem – there is no point is having your plant waste energy on those leaves.
+You will want to cut off the yellow leaves at the stem’s base – there is no point in having your plant waste energy on those leaves.

 2) Help!
 My Monstera Leaves are Turning Black

 Black Monstera leaves are usually caused by root rot, which is a sign of overwatering.
-To fix this issue, you’ll need to take your plant out of its pot and cut away any roots that are mushy or darker than the others.
-Repot your Monstera into a clean pot with new, dry soil and cut off the stems with the black leaves – there is no point is having your plant waste energy on those leaves.
+To fix this issue, you’ll need to take your plant out of its pot and cut away any mushy or darker roots than the others.
+Repot your Monstera into a clean pot with new, dry soil and cut off the stems with the black leaves – there is no point in having your plant waste energy on those leaves.

 3) Help!
 My Monstera Leaves Have Black Splotches with Yellow Rings

 Black splotches with a yellow ring or “halo” indicate that your Monstera has a fungus.
 If a plant stays wet for a long time, the fungus can grow.
 Sometimes, a new plant will have these spots if it wasn’t given quality care while at the store or greenhouse.
 Remove the spotted leaves and make sure the remaining leaves stay dry.
 You will want to cut off the affected stems to prevent spreading.

 4) Help!
 My Monstera Leaves Have Black and Brown Spots